The 10 Most Essential Pakistani Movies and Where to Watch Them

 4. Cake (2018)

-Cake is a shameless family drama which is exactly why it is one of the most essential movies of contemporary Pakistani cinema.
-It is a story of two old lovers, a dark past, forgotten dreams, broken promises, deceit, and most importantly, redemption.
-It is filled with beautiful shots, stellar performances, and a compelling story with a sprinkle of dad jokes.
+“Cake” is a bold family drama which is exactly why it is one of the most essential movies of contemporary Pakistani cinema.
+It’s a story of two old lovers, a dark past, forgotten dreams, broken promises, deceit, and most importantly, redemption.
+The film is filled with beautiful shots, stellar performances, and a compelling story with a sprinkle of dad jokes.

 It is one of those films that remind you of how important family is and why it is so important to try to communicate and understand each other.
 Cake will make you laugh, smile, cry, and anxious all in its 125 mins ride.
 Not only that, but Cake is one of those movies that stays with you long after the movie has ended.
 Wherein you contemplate your own life choices and relationships.